4gatepylon/VideoClassifier/README.md

 There is a discord bot which tells you what a video's type is when you run it and do !p (piggybacking off the commonly-used but Rythm).

+Install pip w/ the requirements, though most of them are not used (I just kinda froze my entire local pip and got rid of the ones that dependabot).

 # I cut this of short so here are some ideas for the future:

 Custom detectors: